- About TiDB

 According to the intended cluster topology, you need to manually create and edit the cluster initialization configuration file.

-The following examples cover six common scenarios.
+The following examples cover the most common scenarios.
 You need to create a YAML configuration file (named

 topology.yaml for example) according to the topology description and templates in the corresponding links.
 For other scenarios, edit the configuration accordingly.